2022 Patriots’ Path Council Toy Drive

 - It gives your unit’s program calendar, greater structure, variety and worthwhile activity.

 - It enables your unit to achieve its “Journey to Excellence” service project goals.

 What types of activities are considered Community Service?

-According the Boy Scout Handbook, “A service project is a special Good Turn that puts Scout Spirit into action.”
+According the BSA Handbook, “A service project is a special Good Turn that puts Scout Spirit into action.”
 Some Good Turns are big—saving a life, helping out after disasters.
 But most Good Turns small, thoughtful acts—helping a child cross a busy street, or going to the store for an elderly neighbor.
 Scout Leaders are always the best source to ask regarding this question, as each Unit may have different ideas regarding the nature of community service the Unit wants to record.